SigmoidFreud/SigmoidFreud.github.io/_posts/2017-4-22-IOTAMicropaymentPOC.md

     return None
 {% endhighlight %}

-<p>Now we have the method to get a new API key from Chris' server.
+Now we have the method to get a new API key from Chris' server.
 It is very simple.
-All we do is make i get request for a new API key.<\p>
+All we do is make i get request for a new API key.
 {% highlight python %}
 def generate_api_key():
     r = requests.get("http://46.101.109.238/new_api_key")
     return r.content.decode("utf-8")
 {% endhighlight %}

-<p>From the headers returned from the server we proceed to create the transaction dictionary and an IOTA object instantiation to send the transfer if the end user has agreed.<\p>
+From the headers returned from the server we proceed to create the transaction dictionary and an IOTA object instantiation to send the transfer if the end user has agreed.
 {% highlight python %}
 def create_transaction_dictionary(address, price, depth=3, request_tag=None):
     # type: (int, Optional[binary_type]) -> dict